reynoso811/010921-pt-phase-1-project/RR_README.md

 Please review our full analysis in [our Jupyter Notebook](./Movie_Analysis.ipynb) or our [presentation](./Movie_Analysis.pdf).

-For any additional questions, please contact **name & email, name & email**
+For any additional questions, please contact **Robert Reynoso & robert@birdstop.io**

 ## Repository Structure